kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 drain implementations (e.g. cluster autoscalers).

-To support workload migration, a new controller should be introduced to observe the NodeMaintenance objects and then select pods for evacuation.
-The pods should be selected by node (`nodeSelector`) and the pods should be gradually evacuated according to the workload they are running.
+To support workload migration, a new controller should be introduced to observe the NodeMaintenance objects and then select pods for eviction.
+The pods should be selected by node (`nodeSelector`) and evicted gradually by creating EvictionRequest objects according to the workload they are running.
-Controllers can then implement the migration/termination either by reacting to the Evacuation API or by reacting to the NodeMaintenance API if they need more details.
+Controllers can then implement the migration/termination either by reacting to the EvictionRequests API or by reacting to the NodeMaintenance API if they need more details.

 ### User Stories